dborovyk08/public_k8s/k8s_clean_setup/README.md

 Run Virtual Machines
 ---------------------

-just run the vagrant command from inside the folder
+just run the vagrant command from inside the folder.
 Be sure you have vagrant from Hashicorp installed

 ```
 vagrant up
 ```